-Today, although Doune Castle may well be better know for its role in the Outlander series, it has a history, often tumultuous, stretching back many centuries.
-The story of the Castle, the people associated with it and the surrounding area will take you on a remarkable journey from Scotland to the battlefields of the American War of Independence.
+Although Doune Castle may well be better know for its role in the Outlander series, it has a history stretching back centuries.

 Doune Castle seen from the north